pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Also, several classes of symbols could be described or are described partially by the patterns [0-9] and [1-9], which makes parsing without consideration of the environment questionable.

-In the previous version the attempt was taken to divide the whole symbols into the smaller subsets of characters, the result is as follows: this strategy does not pay off, character classes probably could be useful to construct the SMILES strings, but they provide no clear benefits for parsing:
+In the previous version the attempt was taken to divide the whole symbols into the smaller subsets of characters, the result is as follows: this strategy does not pay off, character classes probably could be useful to construct the SMILES strings, but they provide no clear benefits for parsing.

-> [!NOTE]
->
-> It seems to be easier (and fast enough) to read the characters one by one until the longest possible sequence describing symbol is gathered (5 characters, I guess) and decide on the actual symbol afterwards, considering matches in **current sub-string** and **state** deduced from the previous symbols and length of the remaining SMILES string.
->

 ## General SMILES parsing strategy revised